 39 Stegall, "Proposed Change" to the "SOLE CONDITION FOR SALVATION," Word of Grace Bible Church handout (circa 2007), emphasis his.
 In the original document Stegall's words were not only italicized but also in bold print as well.

 41 Stegall, The Gospel Of The Christ, p.
 727, italics his.

-This series of articles is titled "DANGER ISLAND!"
-What exactly is dangerous about the Deserted Island Scenarios?
-Let's focus our attention on answering this question by examining:
+This series of articles is titled: "DANGER ISLAND!
+Examining the Deserted Island Scenarios of Free Grace Theology".
+But what exactly is so dangerous about the Deserted Island Scenarios of Free Grace Theology?
+Let's begin to answer this question by examining:

 DANGER #1: Both scenarios assume that God will not give further revelation from His Word to those who have received some Bible truth.